prateekpuri01/ATP-serving-strategy/README.md

 1) Player matchups depend on surface type.
 In tennis, there are three main surfaces: clay, grass, and hard court.
 If two players have played a majority of their matches on clay, their head-to-head serving statistics will be dominated by their clay court encounters.
 However, these percentages may not apply well to a matchup on grass, for example.
 My MC simulation does not explicity account for surface type.
 It indirectly accounts for it by weighting the surface that has played on the most often in the head-to-head serving statistics; however, an updated model that directly accounts for surface type would be an improvement.

 2) Winning percentages changes throughout matches.
-My MC simulation assumes a player's chances of winning a servus point is static throughout a match, but in reality, these percentages may change more for some players than others due to physical fatigue, mental toughness, etc.
+My MC simulation assumes a player's chances of winning a service point is static throughout a match, but in reality, these percentages may change more for some players than others due to physical fatigue, mental toughness, etc.

 3) Low statistics.
 It is quite rare for players to have more than 10 matches against one another.
 Therefore, it is not entirely unlikely that an actual player's winning percentage against a certain player has not yet regressed to the mean it would approach if they had played roughly a 1000 times, as is the case with the MC simulations.